Protect Yourself with a Houston Whistleblower Lawyer

 In Texas, both state and federal law applies to whistleblower claims.
 Whether you are an employer attempting to reorganize internally, or an employee who has been unfairly retaliated against in response to a whistleblower claim, it is worth considering applicable regulation and how it may lead to a potential lawsuit (and damages).
+A Houson whistleblower lawyer from our firm will assess you situate and help you understand the next steps.

 Here at Berg Plummer Johnson & Raval, LLP, our Houston employment attorneys have decades of experience litigating a variety of claims, including whistleblower actions, for both employees and employers.
 Through years of representing both sides in whistleblower litigation, we have developed a competitive advantage — we can more easily predict the strategy utilized by opposing counsel and counter it effectively.